-Shannon M Linker, Vice President and Director of Gallery 924
+Shannon M Linker, Vice President, Artist Engagement & Director of Gallery 924

 B.F.A. and M.A. in Art History